 Your one-stop-shop to enter the French market

 The BFC challenge is organized by GrowingIL, Business France, AXA Climate & the Burgundy-Franche-Comté regional economic agency.

 The challenge is a unique opportunity for Israeli Agtech startups to meet with experts from the region who can help your company better understand the region and how it can be used as a stepping stone for entry into the French & European market.

-and everything you need to know about the challenge
+In case you missed it, here's the recording of the Kickoff Event and everything you need to know about the challenge

 Who Can Apply?

 Agricultural practices: Biocontrol & Soil Biodiversity

 Climate change: Water Management & Frozen crops

 Solutions for a Regenerative Agriculture